-A breast MRI is a diagnostic imaging test which uses sensitive magnetic fields to create highly detailed images of the breast.
-It does not use x-rays and is usually performed in addition to, rather than instead of, mammography and ultrasound.
+Breast MRI is diagnostic imaging that uses sensitive magnetic fields to create highly detailed pictures of the breast.
+It does not use X-rays and is usually performed in addition to, rather than instead of, mammography and ultrasound.

-MRI of the breast is a very sensitive imaging technique which can assist in identifying cancer in high-risk patients.
+Breast MRI is a valuable technique to help identify cancer in high-risk patients.
 It can also determine the extent of a known cancer in the breast.

-There is no specific preparation for a breast MRI, however you will be required to make an appointment and the examination may be scheduled for a certain time of the menstrual cycle in premenopausal women.
-This is usually between day 7 and 14 of the menstrual cycle.
-You will be able to take your normal medication, however if you are on Hormone Replacement Therapy, you will have to stop taking it 4-6 weeks before your appointment.
+There is no specific preparation for breast MRI, however your appointment should be scheduled for a certain time of the menstrual cycle in premenopausal women (usually between days 7 and 14).
+You can take any usual medications, however if you are on Hormone Replacement Therapy you must cease this 4 to 6 weeks before your examination.

 On the day of your appointment

-Epworth Medical Imaging’s friendly staff will greet you upon arrival and take your referral form.
-You will be required to complete an MRI questionnaire to ensure that you are safe to go into the MRI scanner.
+Epworth Medical Imaging’s friendly staff will greet you on arrival and take your referral form.
+You will be asked to complete an MRI questionnaire to ensure that you are safe to enter the MRI scanner.

-The MRI radiographer will position you on the MRI table and explain what to expect.
-You will be given a ‘buzzer’ to squeezeshould there be discomfort during the scanning process.
-It is very important to remain as still as possible during the scans to avoid any blurring of the images.
-Between scansthe MRI radiographer will communicate with you to ensure that you are comfortable and to keep you informed of the progress of the examination.
+The MRI radiographer will explain what you can expect during the examination.
+You will be given a ‘buzzer’ to squeeze if you experience any discomfort.
+It is important to remain as still as possible during the scanning process to avoid image blurring.
+Between scans, the radiographer will communicate with you to ensure that you are comfortable and to update you on the examination’s progress.

-You will be asked to lie on your stomach on a movable padded table with your arms above your head.
-Your breasts will be placed into the breast coil, which is like a special padded bra.
-This coil works with the MRI machine to create the images of your breasts.
+You will be asked to lie on your stomach on a moveable MRI table with your arms above your head.
+Your breasts will be placed into a breast coil, which is similar to a special padded bra.

-Mild compression (pressure) is put on your breasts to keep them from moving otherwise the images may be blurry.
-This is far less than the compression you will have experienced with a mammogram and is not painful.
-Your breasts will be completely covered during the entire examination.
+Mild compression (pressure) is applied to your breasts to keep them from moving and to prevent image blurring.
+This is not painful and your breasts will be completely covered throughout the examination.

-After your examination please report to reception where you will be presented with hardcopy films and a CD of images.
-The radiologist will produce a report which will be sent directly to your GP or specialist – please contact your GP or specialist in order to discuss results.
+After your examination, please report to reception where you will be presented with hardcopy films and a CD of images.
+The radiologist will produce a report that will be sent directly to your GP or specialist.
+You should contact your referring doctor to discuss the results.